drekka/Alchemic/README.md

 ```

 If Alchemic has already started then the block is executed immediately on the current thread.
 If Alchemic has not started then the block is copied, and executed after Alchemic has finished loading on the **main thread**

+*Note: Whilst Alchemic can inject values into properties as easily as variables, it does not trigger KVO at this time.
+So don't depend on KVO to detect injections.*

 ### UIApplicationDelegate